 Symptoms of tendonitis in the shoulder include aching pain down the outer aspect of the arm.
 Using the arm away from the body can be particularly uncomfortable and can cause deep aching pain.
-You will often have symptoms of impingement where the shoulder catches as you lift the arm away from the body and you may have a degree of bursitis in the shoulder.
+Symptoms of impingement are often prevalent, where the shoulder catches as the arm is lifted away from the body and there is a degree of bursitis in the shoulder.

 Tendonitis can be caused by an injury to the rotator cuff tendons.
-This could occur from a repetitive type injury or it could occur from an injury such as a fall onto the shoulder.
+This can occur from a repetitive injury or it can occur from an injury such as a fall onto the shoulder.
+Sentence needs revising.

 Tendonitis can also occur in relation to calcium build up within the tendon.
-Calcium build up within the rotator cuff tendons is surprisingly common and in many cases doesn’t cause any problem at all.
-However in some patients they develop an inflammatory reaction to the calcium which results in calcific tendinitis.
+Calcium build up within the rotator cuff tendons is surprisingly common and, in many cases, doesn’t cause any problems at all.
+However, in some patients they develop an inflammatory reaction to the calcium, which results in calcific tendinitis.
 An excision of calcium may be performed to help alleviate symptoms.

 Treatment for tendonitis can be difficult.
-Patients with tendonitis as part of a picture of bursitis and impingement can often be satisfactorily treated with steroid injection or physiotherapy.
+Patients with tendonitis as part of bursitis and impingement can often be satisfactorily treated with steroid injection or physiotherapy.
 If this is unsuccessful in relieving the symptoms, then an arthroscopic acromioplasty and bursectomy may be considered.